 He is an accomplished Trainer of Trainers, having been a resource person in Web 2.0 for Development workshops locally and internationally, a Media Trainer accredited by the Media Council of Kenya, and also an accredited Knowledge Management consultant.

 Prof. Koji Koyamada is currently a professor at the Academic Center for Computing and Media Studies, Kyoto University, Japan.
 His research interest includes modeling & simulation and visualization.
-He is an associate member of the Science Council of Japan, a former president of the Visualization Society Japan, and a former president of Japan Society of Simulation Technology.
+He is a member of the Science Council of Japan, he is an associate member of the Science Council of Japan, a former president of the Visualization Society Japan, and a former president of Japan Society of Simulation Technology.
 He received the IEMT/IMC outstanding paper award in 1998, the VSJ contribution award in 2009 and the VSJ outstanding paper award in 2010.
 He received his B.S., M.S. and Ph.D. degrees in electronic engineering from Kyoto University, Japan in 1983, 1985 and 1994, respectively, and worked for IBM Japan from 1985 to 1998.
 From 1998 to 2001 he was an associate professor at the Iwate Prefectural University, Japan.
 From 2001 to 2003, he was an associate professor at Kyoto University, Japan

 Alena RYBKINA (Russia)